Braesemann/CoRisk/README.md

     |   +-- 2012_to_2017_NAICS.xlsx (Merging table 2012 NAICS to 2017 NAICS, from US Census Bureau)
 |   +-- CoRisk-Index-Data
     |   +-- CoRisk-Index-Data.zip (Data needed to run the scripts in CoRisk-Index-Code directory)
+|   +-- Supplement-Data
+    | Data to generate figures from the paper's supplementary materials
 +-- readme.md
 ```